C-EO/MusicBot/.gitea/pull_request_template.md

 ## Status and versioning classification

-Discord.JS version:
+**Discord.JS version:**

-Node.JS version:
+**Node.JS version:**

-Bot version:
+**Bot version:**

 ## Checkpoints

-[] Code changes have been tested against the Discord API, or there are no code changes
+✅ Code changes have been tested against the Discord API, or there are no code changes

-[] I know how to update typings and have done so, or typings don't need updating
+✅ I know how to update typings and have done so, or typings don't need updating

 I hope my PR helps to open up more doors for improvement to the project.